idheMAbdennour/hello-world/README.md

 # hello-world
-Repository for thr GitHub tutorial
+Repository for the GitHub tutorial